SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 Events without handlers are registered by omitting the handler parameter in the methods :py:meth:`Region.onAppear`, :py:meth:`Region.onVanish` and :py:meth:`Region.onChange` and storing the returned name for later use.

-After having started the observation the usual way using :py:meth:`Region.observe`, you can check, wether any events have happened until now, you can access the events using their name or get a list of all events taht happened until now.
-With the events themseves you can work exactly like in the handler concept (see: :py:class:`ObserveEvent`).
+After having started the observation the usual way using :py:meth:`Region.observe`, you can check, wether any events have happened until now, you can access the events using their name or get a list of all events that happened until now.
+With the events themselves you can work exactly like in the handler concept (see: :py:class:`ObserveEvent`).

 The following methods are bound to the region under observation.